 That very day another homeopath took his case.
 She focused on the ear infection.

 Within an hour my son was feeling much better.
 (Otherwise he would have gone to the emergency room.)

 And we had just experienced homeopathy the way it was meant to be practiced.

 I like to tell this story to underscore the importance of treating people in layers.
-(You can read more about my story here in a major homeopathy e-zine.)

 It’s probably the only way you’re going to see good results.

 There are exceptions.

 But they’re rare, according to my homeopathy teacher, the late Dr. Robin Murphy, ND.